-Robot-assisted radical prostatectomy (RARP) has been widely adopted since it was first promoted more than a decade ago.1 Several predictive risk factors of continence recovery have been identified including patient age, prostate size, neurovascular bundle preservation, membranous urethral length, uroflow stop test, and technical aspects of vesicourethral anastomosis (VUA).2-6
+Robot-assisted radical prostatectomy (RARP) has been widely adopted since it was first promoted more than a decade ago.1 Several predictive risk factors for continence recovery have been identified, including patient age, prostate size, neurovascular bundle preservation, membranous urethral length, uroflow stop test, and technical aspects of vesicourethral anastomosis (VUA).2-6

-Initially, VUA in laparoscopic radical prostatectomy used interrupted sutures.7 Subsequently, Van Velthoven et al. introduced the use of bidirectional 3.0 polyglycolic acid running suture with one end dyed and the other end undyed.8 They reported a shorter anastomosis time and no perioperative complications compared to their historic cohort with interrupted sutures.
+Initially, VUA in laparoscopic radical prostatectomy used interrupted sutures.7 Subsequently, Van Velthoven et al introduced the use of bidirectional 3.0 polyglycolic acid running suture with one end dyed and the other end undyed.8 They reported a shorter anastomosis time and no perioperative complications compared to historic cohorts with interrupted sutures.

-During the era of laparoscopic radical prostatectomy different anastomotic sutures were traditionally used including the braded suture type polyglactin-910 (Vicryl®; Ethicon, J and J Medical, Somerville, NJ, USA) and monofilament suture type poliglecaprone-25 (Monocryl®, J and J Medical, Somerville, NJ, USA).
-Monocryl® has gained additional popularity with RARP due to its smooth texture and ease of use for running VUA.
-Lately, bidirectional barbed suture (V-LocTM Wound Closure Device, Covidien, Mansfield, MA, USA) has been widely used after its introduction in 2009 due to several advantageous properties that include holding tissue tension, avoiding knot tying, decreased the risk of a urine leak, and shorter anastomotic time.^{9,10} However, there is a paucity of data examining continence recovery over long-term follow-up with the barbed suture.
-The aim of this study is to explore the impact of barbed suture compared to monofilament suture in VUA, on continence recovery post RARP.
+During the era of laparoscopic radical prostatectomy, different anastomotic sutures were traditionally used, including the braded suture type polyglactin-910 (Vicryl[®]; Ethicon, J and J Medical, Somerville, NJ, U.S.) and monofilament suture type poliglecaprone-25 (Monocryl[®], J and J Medical, Somerville, NJ, U.S.).
+Monocryl has gained additional popularity with RARP due to its smooth texture and ease of use for running VUA.
+Since its introduction in 2009, bidirectional barbed suture (V-Loc[TM] Wound Closure Device, Covidien, Mansfield, MA, U.S.) has been widely used due to several advantageous properties, including the ability to hold tissue tension and avoid knot-tying, a decrease in the risk of a urine leak, and shorter anastomotic time.9,10 However, there is a paucity of data examining long-term continence recovery with barbed suture.
+The aim of this study is to explore the impact on continence recovery of barbed suture compared to monofilament suture in VUA post-RARP.